What You'll Learn

 Is tanker driving more dangerous than other trucking jobs?

-However, most tanker drivers work entire careers without serious incidents by following safety protocols:
+That said, most tanker drivers work entire careers without major incidents by being paranoid about safety:

-- • Drive 10-15 mph slower in curves than dry van drivers
+- • I drive 10-15 mph slower in curves than I did hauling dry van—every single curve, no exceptions

-Companies with strong safety cultures (Kenan, Groendyke, Trimac) have excellent safety records and provide extensive training.
-The higher pay compensates for the additional responsibility and risk management required.
+The companies with strong safety cultures (Kenan, Groendyke, Trimac) have excellent records because they fire drivers who cut corners.
+The higher pay compensates for the responsibility of managing risk every single day.
+You can make this career safe—you just can't be lazy or impatient.

 What's the job outlook for tanker drivers?